- Every UK company must have a registered office address in its country of incorporation, and it appears on the public Companies House register.

 The rules are:

-- Must be a physical street address, not a PO Box or virtual mailbox with no physical presence
+- It must be a physical address in the UK, not a PO Box

-- Must be located in the same UK jurisdiction where your company was incorporated (England and Wales, Scotland, or Northern Ireland)
+- It must be in the same jurisdiction where your company is registered: England and Wales, Scotland, or Northern Ireland

-The jurisdiction rule catches many directors out.
-If your company is registered in England and Wales, your registered office must be an address in England or Wales.
-You cannot use a Scottish address, even if that is where you operate.
-Scotland and Northern Ireland each have their own separate registers, and the same restriction applies to companies formed there.
+The jurisdiction rule catches people out.
+A company registered in England and Wales must keep an English or Welsh address, even if you operate from Scotland.
+Scotland and Northern Ireland each have separate registers with the same restriction.

 What are your options for a registered office address?

-There are four main options available to UK companies.
-The right choice depends on your budget, how much privacy you want, and the image you want to project.
+You have four realistic options, and the right one depends on your budget, how much privacy you want, and the image you want to project.
+For most new companies the decision comes down to home address versus a paid service.

 Option | Typical cost | Privacy | Best for |